bhavipate/bhavipate/README.md

 <br> <h3>About Bhavi</h3>
 <p>Bhavi Patel is an exceptional MCA student with a proven track record in AI, Machine Learning, Cloud Computing, and Full-Stack Development.
 She led a 1st place-winning Face Liveness Detection project and also developed a predictive healthcare system for accurate disease detection.
 Additionally, she has built a scalable e-commerce platform, optimizing user experience and backend operations.</p>
-<p>Currently interning at SAP, Bhavi is gaining hands-on experience in enterprise solutions.
+<p>Currently working as an AI Engineer at Mastek, Bhavi is building intelligent, enterprise-grade AI solutions.
 She is proficient in a wide range of tools, frameworks, and technologies, with a proven ability to quickly grasp and apply new concepts.
 As both a skilled team leader and an effective team player, Bhavi excels in driving projects to success.</p>
-<p>Certified in Azure Data Fundamentals, DevOps, and AWS, she combines technical expertise with a passion for innovation, consistently delivering high-impact, future-ready solutions.</p>
+<p>Certified in Azure Data Fundamentals, DevOps, AWS, and Claude AI Professional, she combines technical expertise with a passion for innovation, consistently delivering high-impact, future-ready solutions.</p>
 <br>

 <h3>Languages and Tools</h3>